 After you have decided what you want, you need to visualize where you are going to place the outdoor lights.
 The best way to do that is to sketch it out.

-In the sketch, you need to include any existing buildings, lights, and landscaping.
-Each of these different items in your outdoor landscape could affect the way the outdoor lights work in your landscape.
+In the sketch, you need to include any existing buildings, lights, garden walkways, and other landscaping.
+Each of these different items in the outdoor landscape could affect the way the outdoor lights work in your landscape.